"You either die a hero, or you live long enough to see yourself become the villain."

 Evil Is Not a Toy: The mob was content with using the Joker to advance their own interest.
 That is until he decides he doesn't want to work with them anymore and starts doing worse to them than Batman ever did.

 Evil Laugh: The Joker both plays this straight and deliberately mocks it.
 Which is why he's the Joker.
 He even gets someone to read one off cue cards in the Deadline News scene.

-Exactly What I Aimed At: Joker thinks Batman missed during the standoff between the Batpod and Joker's semi-truck when Batman drives away.
+Exactly What I Aimed At: Joker thinks Batman missed during the standoff between the Batpod and Joker's semi-truck on LaSalle Street when Batman drives away.
 Then the tow cable Batman attached to the front of the truck flips the whole thing 180 degrees stright up and over.

 Exact Words: A peril both of working with and of confronting the Joker.